easwar20/Hexaware-Assignment-Qn-3-/CarDetails.md

 FROM Vehicle WHERE available = 1;

 8.Find the car with the highest daily rate.
-	SELECT * FROM Vehicle ORDER BY dailyRate
+	SELECT  TOP 1 * FROM Vehicle ORDER BY dailyRate DESC;
-DESCLIMIT 1;

 9.Retrieve all cars leased by a specific customer.
 	 SELECT * FROM Vehicle WHERE vehicleID IN (